AdoptOpenJDK/jdk9-jigsaw/README.md

          `[destination]` usually `/usr/lib/...` or related folder

     - MacOSX
+      ```
+           NOTE: Some instructions use the brew command if you Mac doesn't have this command, you cuold install it follow the next steps:
+      - Install XCode
+      - Execute this: ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+      ```

        #### Manual way

        - Please refer to [this guide]( https://github.com/musinoli/guides/blob/master/setup_jigsaw.md) - thanks Nolita ([@musinoli](https://github.com/musinoli)) for your help
        - In case a `.dmg` file is available, download it and follow the installation steps, you will still have to update your `JAVA_HOME` and start script as mentioned in [this guide]( https://github.com/musinoli/guides/blob/master/setup_jigsaw.md).
        - update your `.bashrc` with `export PATH=$JAVA_HOME/bin:$PATH`